Components - Skeleton

 Svelte

-Create a new index.ts file colocated within the /component/<ComponentName> directory:
+Create a new migrate.ts file colocated within the /component/<ComponentName> directory:

 Component Exports